numbas/editor/docs/exam/reference.rst

             Add this exam to a :ref:`queue <item_queues>`.

         Analyse attempt data
-            This action is only available when :term:`Allow students to download their attempt data?` is turned on.
+            This action is only available when :term:`Allow the student to download their attempt data?` is turned on.

             See :ref:`offline-analysis`.